milorad-co/mica/README.md

 If you are on Linux, you can start MICA.AppImage without any setup.<br>
 If you are on MacOS, then use a different OS.
 # Known Issues (Latest version)
-1. MIF saving is completey broken!
+1. On Linux, MIF saving is completey broken!
 2. Loading MIFs on Linux is also extremely broken.